Resource-Constrained Shortest Path with Polytopic Reset Sets: Methodology

 which is a convex function with a global minimum existing.
-Consequently, the shortest path problem in (\ref{eq:MinimumPath2}) can be rewritten as
+Consequently, the shortest path problem in~(\ref{eq:MinimumPath2}) can be rewritten as

-Equations (9b), (9c), and (9d) are inequalities to enforce the feasibility of the path to satisfy the length budget \(Q\) outside \(\mathcal{P}_i\), whereas equations (9e) and (9f) are inequalities that ensure the entry and exit points \(a_i\) and \(b_i\) are within \(\mathcal{P}_i\).
-Since the objective function in (\ref{eq:ConvexProgramming}) is convex and the constraints are convex and affine, the optimization problem can be solved with convex programming.
+Equations~(\ref{eq:ConvexProgramming}b) and (\ref{eq:ConvexProgramming}c) are inequalities to enforce the feasibility of the path to satisfy the length budget \(Q\) outside \(\mathcal{P}_i\), whereas equations (\ref{eq:ConvexProgramming}d) and (\ref{eq:ConvexProgramming}e) are inequalities that ensure the entry and exit points \(a_i\) and \(b_i\) are within \(\mathcal{P}_i\).
+Since the objective function in~(\ref{eq:ConvexProgramming}) is convex and the constraints are convex and affine, the optimization problem can be solved with convex programming.

-Although (\ref{eq:ConvexProgramming}) can be solved with convex programming, it scales poorly if the number of replenishment regions increase as this requires to solve the convex optimization for all possible sequences \(\sigma\) the path may take, thus \(k\) is a decision variable which increases the computational complexity in return.
+Although~(\ref{eq:ConvexProgramming}) can be solved with convex programming, it scales poorly if the number of replenishment regions increases as this requires solving the convex optimization for all possible sequences \(\sigma\) the path may take; thus \(k\) is a decision variable which increases the computational complexity in return.
 To avoid this, the resource-constrained graph solution (as shown in Section 3.2) finds the optimal path sequence \(\sigma^*\) the path will make to pass the required replenishment regions to maintain the budget constraint.
-The convex optimization problem (\ref{eq:ConvexProgramming}) is solved once only for the given sequence \(\sigma^*\) obtained by Dijkstra's method.
+The convex optimization problem~(\ref{eq:ConvexProgramming}) is solved once only for the given sequence \(\sigma^*\) obtained by Dijkstra's method.
 As a result, the resource-constrained shortest path problem is solved in two steps: the shortest graph with Dijkstra method provides the topology (sequence), while the convex program provides the exact coordinates.